Skip to main content

 The specification of the Asset Administration Shell - Part 2: Application Programming Interfaces is the basis for the Digital Twin Registry implementation in Catena-X.

-The API is offered as OpenAPI file in addition to its formal specification published on https://industrialdigitaltwin.org/.
+The APIAPI An API is a way for two or more computer programs to communicate with each other. is offered as OpenAPI file in addition to its formal specification published on https://industrialdigitaltwin.org/.

-For relevant profiles of the Service Specifications see chapters on API endpoints & resources.
+For relevant profiles of the Service Specifications see chapters on APIAPI An API is a way for two or more computer programs to communicate with each other. endpoints & resources.

-The API MUST be implemented as specified for the profiles:
+The APIAPI An API is a way for two or more computer programs to communicate with each other.
+MUST be implemented as specified for the profiles:

 The WRITE operations of the following profile MAY be used to create and delete Digital Twins: